microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-02.md

     _The FlySimIoTFlightData Function running in the portal_

 The Azure Function that you wrote is now running in cloud, transforming accelerometer data reaching the IoT Hub into flight data, and sending the flight data to the Event Hub.
 Now comes the fun part: wiring the Event Hub up to a client app so you can use the MXChip to fly an aircraft!

 <a name="Exercise5"></a>
 ### Exercise 5: Connect the client app to the Event Hub ###

-The "FlySim" folder in the Cloud City download contains a Universal Windows Platform (UWP) app that you can run to fly a simulated aircraft on your laptop using your MXChip.
+The "FlySim" folder in the lab's assets contains a Universal Windows Platform (UWP) app that you can run to fly a simulated aircraft on your laptop using your MXChip.
 Before you run it, you need to make some modifications to connect it to the Event Hub that receives data from the Azure Function.

 1. Go to the "FlySim" folder included in the lab download and open **FlySim.sln** in Visual Studio.